Sphingosine-1-Phosphate

 5. Catabolism of Sphingosine-1-Phosphate and Sphingoid Bases

 The balance between catabolic enzymes and sphingosine kinases and synthases is tightly regulated.
 Long-chain bases can be regenerated from sphingosine-1-phosphate by the action of certain phosphatases (SPP1 and SPP2), located in the endoplasmic reticulum, and of three lysophospholipid hydrolases.
 In mammalian cells, there is an unusual pathway for the salvage of sphingosine that requires its phosphorylation by SPHK2 (but not SPHK1) and then de-phosphorylation by a specific phosphatase for acylation by ceramide synthase to regenerate ceramide.
-Extracellular sphingosine-1-phosphate is degraded at the plasma membrane by lysophospholipid phosphatase 3, an enzyme involved in the catabolism of lysophosphatidic acid, to release sphingosine, which can then be taken up by cells for synthesis of complex sphingolipids or resynthesis of intracellular sphingosine-1-phosphate.
+Extracellular sphingosine-1-phosphate is degraded at the plasma membrane by lysophospholipid phosphatase 3, an enzyme for the catabolism of lysophosphatidic acid, to release sphingosine, which can then be taken up by cells for synthesis of complex sphingolipids or resynthesis of intracellular sphingosine-1-phosphate.

 Degradation of sphingosine-1-phosphate

 In animals and plants, production of sphingosine-1-phosphate is a necessary step in the catabolism of long-chain bases.
-Within cells, sphingosine-1-phosphate is cleaved irreversibly in the endoplasmic reticulum by the enzyme sphingosine-1-phosphate lyase, which like the serine palmitoyltransferase involved in the synthesis of sphingoid bases requires pyridoxal 5’-phosphate as a cofactor.
+Within cells, sphingosine-1-phosphate is cleaved irreversibly in the endoplasmic reticulum by the enzyme sphingosine-1-phosphate lyase, which like the serine palmitoyltransferase for synthesis of sphingoid bases requires pyridoxal 5’-phosphate as a cofactor.
 This enzyme catalyses the retro-aldol-like cleavage of sphingosine-1-phosphate to yield trans-2-hexadecenal and ethanolamine phosphate.
 In humans, it will only interact with the naturally occurring D-erythro-isomer of a long-chain base, and it will not react with sphinganine-1-phosphate, although the analogous enzyme from rat liver extracts is much less regiospecific and can cleave a variety of different sphingoid bases including sphingosine-1-phosphate, sphinganine-1-phosphate, phytosphingosine-1-phosphate and sphingosine-1-phosphonate.
 As this catabolic reaction is irreversible, it is ultimately the mechanism for removal of all sphingolipids from cells.

 trans-2-Hexadecenal produced in the reaction can enter the β-oxidation pathway, or it can be reduced to the long-chain alcohol or converted via four reactions into palmitoyl-coA for incorporation into glycerolipids.
-In the last of these, the trans-2-enoyl-CoA reductase, responsible for the conversion of trans-2-hexadecenoyl-CoA to palmitoyl-CoA, is a dual function enzyme involved in the production of very long-chain fatty acids.
+In the last of these, the trans-2-enoyl-CoA reductase, responsible for the conversion of trans-2-hexadecenoyl-CoA to palmitoyl-CoA, is a dual function enzyme with a role in the production of very long-chain fatty acids.
 As an electrophilic α,β-unsaturated aldehyde, trans-2-hexadecenal has the potential to interact with proteins via the Michael reaction, and it is known to induce cytoskeletal reorganization and apoptosis by a signalling mechanism, Failure to oxidize this to palmitic acid is believed to be the cause of the rare genetic condition Sjögren-Larsson syndrome.
 The ethanolamine phosphate that is the other product of the reaction can be utilized for biosynthesis of phosphatidylethanolamine, and this is essential in the protozoan parasite Trypanosoma brucei, where the sphingosine-1-phosphate lyase enzyme is in mitochondria not the endoplasmic reticulum.
 This reaction is a further link between sphingolipid metabolism and that of the glycerophospholipids.

 In plants and yeasts, phytosphingosine with an additional hydroxyl group in position 4 is catabolized in a similar way in the form of the 1‑phosphate by a phytosphingosine-1-phosphate lyase (DPL1) to yield 2-hydroxy-hexadecanal, which is then subject to alpha-oxidation to form pentadecanoic acid (15:0) and thence further odd-chain homologues.
 There is also a plant phosphatase, phyto-S1P phosphatase (SPPASE).